ShivKokkula/DM-06-Indian-Census-Analyser-Problem/README.md

 # DM-06-Indian-Census-Analyser-Problem

-1. This is a continuation of previous problem.
+1. This is continuation of previous problem.